Coronary angioplasty

 Your cardiologist (a doctor who specialises in conditions that affect the heart) or hospital will give you information about how to prepare for your procedure.

 If you smoke, you’ll be asked to stop.
-This is because if you smoke, any treatment you have for heart disease is less likely to work.
+This is because smoking makes any treatment you have for heart disease less likely to work.
 If you’re taking any medicines, ask your doctor if you need to stop taking them before your angioplasty.

 Coronary angioplasty procedure

-You’ll probably have your angioplasty in a specially equipped room called a catheterisation laboratory (‘cath lab’ for short).
-Coronary angioplasty takes about an hour, depending on how many narrowed arteries need treatment.
+You’ll probably have your angioplasty in a specially equipped room called a catheterisation laboratory (‘cath lab’, for short).
+Coronary angioplasty usually takes about an hour.
+But this depends on how many narrowed arteries need treatment.

 Your doctor will give you medicines to stop your blood clotting (anticoagulants).
 These help to reduce the risk of a blood clot forming in your artery wall or stent.

-After the local anaesthetic has taken effect, your doctor will make a small cut in your groin or wrist.
+After the local anaesthetic has started working, your doctor will make a small cut in your wrist or groin.
 Guided by X-ray, your doctor will put a thin flexible tube (a catheter) into the artery that leads to your heart.
-Once the catheter is in place, they will inject a dye called contrast medium.
+Once the catheter is in place, they’ll inject a dye called contrast medium.
 This shows up the blocked areas of your blood vessels on the X-ray.
 You may feel a warm sensation when the contrast medium goes in.

-Your nurse will press firmly on your entry wound for about 10 minutes to make sure that the artery in your groin or wrist closes and any bleeding stops.
+Your nurse will press firmly on your entry wound for about 10 minutes to make sure the artery in your wrist or groin closes and any bleeding stops.
 They may then use a device to seal the hole in your artery.
 If you had the procedure through your wrist, your doctor may put a tight band over the artery for a couple of hours.

 Stents

-It’s very likely that your doctor will put in a stent to keep your coronary artery open.
+Your doctor is very likely to put in a stent to keep your coronary artery open.
 A stent is a very small wire mesh tube.
-The stent is collapsed when it’s put in, but expands to fit against your artery walls when your doctor inflates the balloon.
-It stays in place after the balloon is removed.
+The stent is collapsed when it’s put into your artery.
+But it expands to fit against your artery walls when your doctor inflates the balloon.
+It then stays in place after the balloon is removed.

-Your doctor is likely to use a stent coated with a medicine, called a drug-eluting stent.
+Your doctor is likely to use a stent coated with a medicine.
+This is called a drug-eluting stent.
 The medicine is released slowly into your artery to stop it closing up again.

 Aftercare for a coronary angioplasty